Organizing Your Images

 - Personally I avoid names with spaces and special characters in them, I find that if I use a capitol letter at the start of each word, or use a hyphen or underscore as a word break, it's easy to read the name and I won't have trouble later when using the name for files and folders on the internet (or in certain programs I like to use).

-- For example, I might have subject folders like: SusansBirthday, WashingtonDC-May2008, JohnSmith, etc.
+- For example, I might have subject folders like: SusansBirthday, WashingtonDC-May2008, John_Smith, etc.

-- Although I group my subject folders by year, you might have groups like: Portraits2008, BlueHerons, Travel, Family2008, or whatever makes sense based on what you shoot.
+- Although I group my subject folders by year, you might have groups like: Portraits2008, Blue_Herons, Travel, Family-2008, or whatever makes sense based on what you shoot.

 -